Prefer to dive right into code? Check the relation project in the example repo.

 without any NullPointerException?
 Because the field actually is initialized – the initialization code just is not visible in your sources.

-The ObjectBox Gradle plugin will transform your entity class (only supported for plain Java and Android projects) to do the proper initialization in constructors before your code is executed.
+The ObjectBox Gradle plugin will transform your entity class (supported for Android projects and Java JVM projects) to do the proper initialization in constructors before your code is executed.
 Thus, even in your constructor code, you can just assume ToOne

 and ToMany